Differential forms, open-closed maps, and Gromov-Witten axioms: Introduction

 Abbreviate $A^*(M;R)$ and $\ccur{M}[*][][R]$ for $A^*(M)\otimes R$ and $\ccur{M}[*][][]\otimes R$, respectively, where $\otimes$ is understood as the completed tensor product of differential graded-commutative algebras and modules respectively.
 The gradings on $A^*(M;R)$ and $\A^*(M;R)$ take into account the degrees of $t_j, T^\beta,$ and the degree of differential forms and currents.
 We denote the degree of an element $a$ of $A^*(M;R)$ or $\A^*(M;R)$ by $|a|$.
 The valuation induced by $\nu$ on $A^*(M;R)$ and $\A^*(M;R)$ will still be denoted by $\nu$.
 From now on, whenever tensor products and direct sums are taken in the text, we implicitly complete them with respect to $\nu$.

 For the following particularly important special case, we use the notation

-The $R$-algebra $C$ is endowed with an \textbf{$A_\infty$ structure} $\mg$.
-It is defined using moduli spaces of $J$-holomorphic stable disk maps.
+The $R$-algebra $C$ is endowed with a family of \textbf{$A_\infty$ structures} $\mg$, parameterized by certain elements $\gamma\in A^*(X;R)$.
+The operators $\mg$ are defined using moduli spaces of $J$-holomorphic stable disk maps, where $\gamma$ represents constraints imposed on interior marked points on the disk.
 See Section~\ref{ssec:q} for details.
-Together, we say that $(C,\mg)$ is an \textbf{$A_\infty$-algebra}.
+For a fixed $\gamma$, we say that $(C,\mg)$ is an \textbf{$A_\infty$-algebra}.
 Furthermore, the constant function $1_L\in A^0(L)\subset C$ is a (strong) unit of the $A_\infty$ structure.